Vulnversity

 Key Takeaways:

-is allowed.- Username is
+.phpis blocked, but.phtmlis allowed.- Username is

-. - Found user flag.
+bill. - Found user flag.

 Task 5: Privilege Escalation